-- Have your property’s HVAC heating system inspected and cleaned.
-In addition, change all air filters on individual units to prolong the life of the system and maximize efficiency.
+- Get a specialist to inspect and clean your property’s HVAC heating system.
+Change all air filters on individual units to prolong the system’s life and maximize efficiency.

-- Get a certified roof specialist to inspect the roofs of your properties for any damages or leaks.
+- Get a certified roof specialist to inspect the roofs of your properties for any damage or leaks.

 Single-Family Homes and Condos:

-- Check the gutters and downspouts for any clogs.
+- Check the gutters and downspouts for any blockages.

-- Check for mold and mildew in the interiors, and use thermal cameras, if needed, to detect any cool spots between the floors and walls.
+- Check for mold and mildew in the interior and use thermal cameras, if needed, to detect any cool spots between the floors and walls.

 - Enhance your property’s landscaping with new flowers or shrubs.

 - Inspect plumbing fixtures and systems and look for chipped grout and sealants that could lead to water damage.
-Don’t forget to inspect communal water fountains and public restrooms along with individual units.
+Inspect communal water fountains and public restrooms along with individual units.

-- Service air conditioners, whether you have window air conditioners or central AC, be prepared to make repairs and replacements.
+- Service air conditioners — whether you have window or central AC — and be prepared to make repairs and replacements.

 Single-Family Homes & Condos:

-- Clean window wells and gutters to ensure rain can flow freely.
+- Clean window wells and gutters to ensure that rain can flow freely.

-- Address any gaps in windows, doors, and walls to reduce the prevalence of summer pests like ants and roaches.
+- Address gaps in windows, doors, and walls to reduce the prevalence of summer pests like ants and cockroaches.

-- Keep the grass trimmed regularly and maintain landscaping and increase watering for the hotter summer months.
+- Trim the grass regularly, maintain landscaping, and increase watering frequency for the hotter summer months.
 Consider mulching garden beds to help conserve water and spruce up your property.

 - Trim trees to keep weak or dying limbs from causing property damage during stormy weather.

-- Inspect outdoor lighting, and make sure to adjust the settings with the longer days.
-Solar-lighting is a great, energy efficient option that requires little maintenance once installed.
+- Inspect outdoor lighting and adjust the settings for longer days.
+Solar lighting is an excellent energy-efficient option that requires little maintenance once installed.

-- Pressure wash and repair deck and patio spaces, and clean any common areas to remove dust, dirt, or grime.
+- Pressure wash, repair decks and patio spaces, and clean common areas to remove dust, dirt, or grime.

-- Steam clean tile, wood, and carpet flooring and furniture of communal areas.
+- Steam clean communal areas’ furniture and tile, wood, and carpet flooring.

 - Clean trash cans and replace any communal trash cans or recycling receptacles that may have been damaged over the summer months.